haskellfoundation/error-message-index/message-index/messages/GHC-11913/index.md

 ---
 title: Illegal deriving item
-summary: Something other than a type class appears in a deriving statement
+summary: Something other than a type class appears in a deriving statement.
 introduced: 9.6.1
 severity: error
 ---